Why the black sheep of the crypto world has investors in a panic - KTVZ

 Some stablecoins have a 1-to-1 connection to real assets, like US Treasury bills.
 Some are linked to bonds, which can fluctuate in value.

-But it’s stablecoins’ wayward cousin, the the “algorithmic stablecoin” that triggered a panic among investors this week.
-And while they share sound similar, the algorithmic variety are, functionally, another beast entirely.
+But it’s stablecoin’s wayward cousin, the “algorithmic stablecoin” that triggered a panic among investors this week.
+And while they sound similar, the algorithmic variety are, functionally, another beast entirely.

 The unstable coin?